apache/plc4x/draft-THREAT-MODEL.md

   inside an integrator-provided tunnel *(inferred — §14 Q8)*.
 - **No replay-protection on cleartext protocols.** A request the driver sent at *t* can be replayed by an attacker at *t+δ*; PLC4X does not add nonces / sequence-checks of its own.
+Where a protocol specifies nonces, PLC4X provides those protocol-defined nonces but adds none beyond what the protocol mandates *(maintainer — chrisdutz)*.
 - **No authentication of the embedding application's end users.** PLC4X has no concept of end users.
 See §3 item 4.
 - **No authorization over which tags an embedding application reads or writes.** The embedding application owns that decision.
 See §3 items 3, 4.
+  Where the target protocol has its own permission system, PLC4X **proxies** it — deferring the check to the target PLC and relaying any permission error back to the client — but provides no permission system of its own *(maintainer — chrisdutz)*.
 - **No defense against malformed `.knxproj` ZIP slip, BACnet EDE malformed-file robustness, or path-traversal in operator-supplied file paths.** The file paths are caller-supplied; XML XXE is the only